utmostdragon/kink-party-checklist/README.md

 Safety measures may vary from play to play, please educate yourself on what you need, some items can be found in the detailed toys section linked above.

+Also make sure that your desired play is allowed at the location.
+Not everyone can or wants to accomodate every kink.

 - As already stated, charge everything that has to be charged
 - Batteries for everything that can't be charged (if you forgot them, make sure your partner doesn't notice and just pretend that it works)